jzzheng22/hlp21-project-group-3/doc/interface_meeting.md

 # BusWire

 Has list of wires and list of symbols
- - Need to consider: what about symbols without wires connected to them?
+ - BusWire model WILL have the symbols without wire connections so far, since it is likely that these symbols will be given wire connections in the future.

 Wires should be selectable
  - Probably an extension?